Lucas-Azedo/EmployeeManagerCLI/README.md

 - **Update employee** (PUT `/employees/{id}`): Updates an existing employee's information.
 - **Delete employee** (DELETE `/employees/{id}`): Removes the employee by ID.

-Currently, data is stored in memory using a `HashMap` inside the `EmployeeService`.
-This means all data is lost when the application stops.
+Currently, employee data is persisted in a MySQL database using Spring Data JPA repositories, replacing the previous in-memory storage.

 ---